sampsyo/cs6120/content/blog/2022-04-28-chlorophyll/index.md

   for (i from 6 to 10) x[i] = x[i] + x[i-1]; // x[i] at 1, x[i-1] at 1
   ```

-2. <u>Create symbolic variables for unannotated variables.</u> If the partition type can be inferenced from the user-annotated types, then the compiler will directly add that type after the operator or variable.
+2. **Create symbolic variables for unannotated variables.** If the partition type can be inferenced from the user-annotated types, then the compiler will directly add that type after the operator or variable.
 Otherwise, it will generate a symbolic variable for those unannotated variables like `sym0` shown below.
   ```cpp
   // before annotating
   int@6 r = 0;